Simulating the source population

 eos-file = /ligo/home/ligo.org/koustav.chandra/projects/Cosmic-Explorer-MDC/gwforge/GWForge/inject/eos_tables/TOVSeq_SLy.dat

 provided it is consistent with how Rahul likes to define them.
+You can find examples of eos-tables in the GWForge repository.

 Generating the population.